BrownDSI/DATA2060-Fall2023/README.md

-# DATA2060 Spring23 S01 Machine Learning: from Theory to Algorithms
+# DATA2060: Machine Learning: from Theory to Algorithms
+## Fall 2023

 Check the canvas site of the course for more details!